Banach's Indicatrix Reloaded: Results

 \subsection{Map and Highlights}

-Here are the key ideas, some token results, and where to find them.
+Here are some of the key ideas and a few token results.
 In \S3 we reduce matters to an incidence problem for translates of an open set with its complement.
-The identification and (partial) solution of this problem is really this paper's main contribution.
+The identification and partial solution of this problem is really this paper's main contribution.
 This machinery is applied to the superlevel sets $E_y$ leading to a proof of Theorem \ref{thm:intro_thm}.
 Another striking fact proved there is that $\omega(\chi_E,t)_p=O\big(t^{\frac{1}{p}(1-d_X)-\epsilon}\big)$ for any $\epsilon>0$.
-Here $d_X$ is the Besicovitch--Taylor index of $E$.
+Here $d_X$ is the Besicovitch--Taylor dimension index of $E$.

-In \S4 we test our methods on specific examples allowing for concrete estimates.
-For instance, if $E$ is the complement of a ``Fat Cantor set", we show the \emph{sharp} bound, $\omega(\chi_E,t)_p=O\big(t^{\frac{1}{p}(1-d_X)}\big)$.
-This improves the ``$\epsilon$ loss" above.
+In \S4 we test our methods on specific examples which provide concrete estimates and comparisons amongst the various results.
+For instance, if $E$ is the complement of a ``Fat Cantor set", we show that $\omega(\chi_E,t)_p=O\big(t^{\frac{1}{p}(1-d_X)}\big)$.
+This improves the ``$\epsilon$ loss" above but we do not know if it is sharp.

 Multidimensional variants of our results are given in \S5.
-The treatment there is brief and we focus mainly on generalizing the incidence problem.
-Finally, in \S6, we speculate on where and how deep this rabbit hole goes.
+The treatment there is brief and focuses mainly on generalizing the incidence problem.
+Finally, \S6 speculates on where and how deep this rabbit hole goes.

+I think you will become as enamored as I am with this problem so let us get started.